MicrosoftDocs/well-architected/well-architected/cross-cutting-guides/health-modeling.md

 #### White-box and black-box monitoring

 Use _white-box monitoring_ to instrument the application with semantic logs and metrics.
-Application level metrics and logs, such as current memory consumption or request latency, should be collected from the application to inform your health model, alowing the model to detect and predict issues.
+Application level metrics and logs, such as current memory consumption or request latency, should be collected from the application to inform your health model, allowing the model to detect and predict issues.

 Use _black-box monitoring_ to measure platform services and the resulting customer experience.
 Black-box monitoring tests externally visible application behavior without knowledge of the internals of the system.
 This approach is common for measuring customer-centric service-level indicators (SLIs), service-level objectives (SLOs), and service-level agreements (SLAs).

 > [!IMPORTANT]
-> It is highly recomended that you define SLIs and SLOs for the application as a whole and component business processes.
+> It is highly recommended that you define SLIs and SLOs for the application as a whole and component business processes.
 These SLIs and SLOs should be mapped to health signals within the model.
 This ensures that your definition of health fully reflects the attainment of an acceptable level of service for the application.

 #### Distributed tracing